anbox-cloud/discourse-docs/exp/anbox-cloud.md

 *\* When purchasing the Anbox Cloud Appliance through the AWS Marketplace, the Ubuntu Pro subscription does not include vendor support.*

-Always start with the Anbox Cloud Appliance.
-You can expand to a full Anbox Cloud installation later.
+We recommend starting with the Anbox Cloud Appliance.
+You can choose to expand to a full Anbox Cloud installation later.

 ## Anbox Cloud Components